 Do a Size Check on Winter Clothing

 Puffy coats, wool hats, scarves, gloves, and ginormous snow suits practically need their own house.
-And that’s not counting those 2-inch-thick sweaters.
-Purge the items you know won’t fit a fast-growing child next year, and clean the rest.
+And that's not counting those two-inch-thick sweaters.
+Purge the items you know won't fit a fast-growing child next year, and clean the rest.

-Because when the first big snowfall hits, kids won’t want to wait while you wash their crusty hat from last season.
+When the first big snowfall hits, kids won't want to wait while you wash their crusty hat from last season.

-Don't Forget Door Knobs, Light Switches, Etc.
+Don't Forget Doorknobs, Light Switches, Etc.